Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

-holds for a sufficiently large $ n $.
-Not only is this number the canonical example of algorithmic randomness, passing every formal-theoretic or computable statistical test that one may conceive, but it also subsumes all the information (in its most compressed form) necessary to solve the halting problem.
-In this manner, both the algorithmic probability or the algorithmic complexity of any object can always be computed if the first bits of $ \Omega $ (denoted by $ \Omega \upharpoonright_{ n } $) are given as input.
-Formally, there is a fixed program $ p $ of a universal machine $ \mathbf{U} $ such that for any $ x $,

-Contrary to multiple false claims by the authors of Assembly Theory and their limited examples allegedly proving divergence from popular statistical compression~\cite{kempes2024}, the present article empirically investigated the asymptotic behaviour of BDM, Ai, and LZW for those cases confirming Equations~\ref{eqBDMandAi} and~\ref{eqBDMandAicomputablesource}.
+Contrary to multiple claims by the authors of Assembly Theory and their examples~\cite{kempes2024}, we have empirically shown the asymptotic behaviour of Ai to other metrics, including LZW.

-Ai not only offers no advantage over BDM (or even $ \mathbf{H} $ or LZW) but also no computational complexity advantage, as its calculation, according to the authors themselves, is intractable (a fact they present as an advantage)~\cite{kempes2024}.
-For this reason they have also had to come up with different heuristics for every paper they have published before~\cite{Marshall2021,Marshall2022TheoreticalAT,Sharma2023}, even when their algorithm only counts naive statistical redundancies (exact copies).
+Ai offers no advantage over BDM, Shannon entropy ($\mathbf{H}$) or LZW, but also no time complexity advantage, as its calculation, according to the authors themselves, is intractable (a fact they present as an advantage)~\cite{kempes2024}.
+For this reason, they have also had to come up with different heuristics in different papers~\cite{Marshall2021,Marshall2022TheoreticalAT,Sharma2023}.

-A naive BDM implementation capable of only counting copies (with no CTM advantage) would run in constant to linear time depending on implementations (just as with $\mathbf{LZ}$ algorithms) and would then approximate $ \mathbf{H} $ just as Ai does~\cite{zenilbdm,abrahao2024}.
-In contrast, any run of CTM would give BDM an advantage Ai would never have at finding causal redundancy in an object, beyond the triviality of finding simple exact copies~\cite{zenilctm,nmi2019}.